antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ```

 You have to configure everything almost the same way as you have already done with producer.
 The main differences are that you need to declare (configure) consumption exchange calling `AddConsumptionExchange` instead of production exchange.
 For detailed information about difference in exchange declarations you may want to see the documentation.
-And the most important part is adding custom message handlers by implementing `IMessageHandler` interface and calling `AddMessageHandlerSingleton<T>` or `AddMessageHandlerTransient<T>` methods. `IMessageHandler` is a simple subscriber, which receives messages from a queue by selected routing key.
+The other important part is adding custom message handlers by implementing `IMessageHandler` interface and calling `AddMessageHandlerSingleton<T>` or `AddMessageHandlerTransient<T>` methods. `IMessageHandler` is a simple subscriber, which receives messages from a queue by selected routing key.
+You are allowed to set multiple message handlers for one routing key (e.g. one is writing it in a database, and the other does the business logic).

-The very last step is to start "listening" (subscribing) by simply calling `StartConsuming` method of `IQueueService`.
+The very last step is to start "listening" (consuming) by simply calling `StartConsuming` method of `IQueueService`.
 After that you will start getting messages, and you can handle them in any way you want.

 Message handler example.

 ```csharp
 public class CustomMessageHandler : IMessageHandler
 {